vkola-lab/jad2024/README.md

 B. Next you will need to run **bin_to_sig_mask.ipynb** to obtain the MRI signal intensity for each region.
 This script multiplies the binary mask but the original MRI image. <br> Note: double check that the original MRI is alinged to the MNI space before running this.
 You can do so by printing the header information of the MRI and verifying qform: aligned. <br>
 ![Screenshot 2023-05-09 at 2 21 36 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/56ee2292-92d4-4620-af33-85bdbabad10a)

+C. The resulting MRI region signal masks will likely take up a lot of storage space in their .nii format.
+You can run zip_unzip.sh in order to compress them into a .nii.gz format which will take up less space.
+Please note this script has blocks of code to both compress (gzip) the .nii files and unzip (gunzip) so just comment out the appropriate one depending on which action you want to perform upon the files.
 ## II.
 Generate Feature Embeddings of Regional Image Segments
 In the folder generate_embeddings you will find all code required for generating a feature embedding for each .nii brain region image using an encoder neural network. <br>
 ![Screenshot 2023-05-09 at 2 09 55 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/5edaf2c5-2330-47bc-b420-6396bf0c86c1)